-- Look and feel better.
-Quitting can help you prevent face wrinkles, get rid of stained teeth, improve your skin, and even get rid of the stale smell in your clothes and hair.
+Look and feel better.
+Quitting can help you prevent wrinkles, get rid of stained teeth, improve your skin, and even get rid of the stale smell in your clothes and hair.

 How can I quit?

 There's no one way to quit that works for everyone.
 To quit smoking, you must be ready emotionally and mentally.
 You must also want to quit smoking for yourself, and not to please your friends or family.
+Quitting has two components: managing the nicotine addiction withdrawal and changing your behavior or habits.
 Plan ahead.

 Before you quit: